nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Tips**

-Tips are useful suggestions that will help you become a seasoned sprINT user more quickly.
+Tips are useful suggestions that will help you become a seasoned sprINT user quicker.

 <div markdown="span" class="alert alert-primary">:bulb:
-**Tip:** Tips are can give you a better experience with sprINT.
+**Tip:** Tips give you a better experience with sprINT.
 </div>

 **Notes**